itsjameshan/Wheat-Yield-prediction-for-United-States-by-environmental-features/README.md

 - The problem is we would like to predict the winter weather yield in the United States by a given geolocation (e.g., latitude and longitude).
 The dataset includes two years 1.) location and time such as county name, state, latitude, and longitude, 2.) and raw weather features such as temperature, precipitation, wind speed, and pressure, and 3.) raw crop physiological features such as NDVI, day in season, and yield (label).
 - Due to the natural of data included weather variables, I immediately recalled using weather features to conduct crop modeling by WOFOST model (http://bit.ly/2jnY8mw) to produce the predicted yield compared to the actual yield (label).
 In the model, this is several specific winter wheat modules can be used for yield prediction.
 Pressure and temperature will be used to calculate the ET demand, and leaf area index (LAI) will be calculated by grows degree days (GDD) accumulation.
-- However, due to time constraint, I decided to try different machine learning algorithms by scikit learn library includes regression, SVM, and DecisionTree etc. to train the model for predicting yield.
+- However, due to time constraint, I decided to try different machine learning algorithms by scikit learn library includes linear regression, SVM, and DecisionTree etc. to train the model for predicting yield.

 ## A high level timeline telling us what you tried and what the results from that were